 Troops to Teachers was established in 1993 to assist transitioning service members and veterans in beginning new careers in public, charter and Bureau of Indian Affairs schools.

-The goal of the Ohio office is to identify these service men and women and help facilitate the process in obtaining their teaching certificate and finding employment as an Ohio teacher.
+The goal of the Ohio office has been to identify these service men and women and help facilitate the process in obtaining their teaching certificate and finding employment as an Ohio teacher.
 Not only finding, but retaining quality teachers is, and should be, of particular interest to Ohio due to the current teacher shortage.